1.2 Verification Result

 VerifySpeed encrypts the token using AES-256 encryption with the following process:

-- Payload Creation: Combines the three components with
+- Payload Creation: Combines the four components with

 - Encryption: Applies AES-256 encryption with a random IV